hellstorm-software/Kult-Rising/readme.md

     - fixed an issue causing SCP-173 to not have textures
     - fixed an issue causing SCP-173 to not have sound
     - fixed an issue causing SCP-173 to be able to be heard from anywhere on the level
+    - fixed an issue causing SCP-173 to have a health bar
 ----------------------------------------------------------

 <h2>[OCT]</h2>